ralgara/clo/session-3.md

 # Clojure Sessions #3 - Date TBD
 ## RECURSION

+Clojure, owing to its roots in LISP and influences from Haskell, Erlang and others, has a wide variety of options to express recursive programs.

 ***
-## Step 1: the mandatory Fibonacci example
+## Mandatory Fibonacci example

 There are dozens of approaches to recursion...